-During the War George de Boer worked in agriculture, Civil Defence in Hull and with urban planner Max Lock on the Hull Regional Survey (see U DDB/1/8).
-George de Boer continued to study in his spare time and in 1944 published his first paper ‘A system of glacier lakes in the Yorkshire Wolds’ in the Proceedings of the Yorkshire Geological Society (see U DDB/3/7/7).
+During the War de Boer worked in agriculture, Civil Defence in Hull, and with urban planner Max Lock on the Hull Regional Survey (see U DDB/1/8). de Boer continued to study in his spare time and in 1944 published his first paper ‘A system of glacier lakes in the Yorkshire Wolds’ in the Proceedings of the Yorkshire Geological Society (see U DDB/3/7/7).

-After the war George de Boer finished his studies and returned to Hull as Assistant Lecturer in the Department of Geography at Hull University College (became Hull University in 1954).
+After the war, de Boer finished his studies and returned to Hull as Assistant Lecturer in the Department of Geography at Hull University College (which became Hull University in 1954).
 He continued to teach physical geography for the next 38 years in various posts at Hull.

 George de Boer published numerous articles, papers, books and chapters, both alone and collaboratively.
 The collection contains extensive material that he collected as research for his many publications based on Spurn and its geology for both an academic and wider audience (see U DDB/2 and U DDB/3).

-He focussed on the historical evolution of Spurn Head and in 1964 published ‘Spurn Head: its history and evolution’ with others related to Spurn lighthouses and early maps following.
-His academic interests lead to his involvement with the Yorkshire Naturalists’ Trust (YNT) and in his subsequent role as Chairman of the Spurn Management Committee.
+He focussed on the historical evolution of Spurn Head and in 1964 published ‘Spurn Head: its history and evolution’.
+Other publications relating to Spurn lighthouses and early maps followed.
+His academic interests led to his involvement with the Yorkshire Naturalists’ Trust (YNT) and in his subsequent role as Chairman of the Spurn Management Committee.

 What can the collection be used for?